Widening the Lens on Innovation for Clean Manufacturing

 With industry accounting for up to 38 percent of global greenhouse gas emissions, it is imperative to integrate the manufacturing innovation agenda with climate change policies.
 The workshop series Widening the Lens on Innovation for Clean Manufacturing is part of an effort aimed at developing an integrated road map and recommendations for RD&D investments and policies that harness these synergies.

-Released in June 2021, the resulting report is jointly published by the Boston University Institute for Sustainable Energy, Fraunhofer Center for Manufacturing Innovation at Boston University, and Information Technology & Innovation Foundation.Read Report
+Released in June 2021, the resulting report is jointly published by the Institute for Sustainable Energy (now the Boston University Institute for Global Sustainability), Fraunhofer Center for Manufacturing Innovation at Boston University, and Information Technology & Innovation Foundation.Read Report

 Project Overview and Objectives